-- 1) Formal admission and enrollment in an Ed.D. program, - 2) Passing the Certification Examination, - 3) An approved Program Plan (via Degree Audit), - 4) Recommendation for Certification by the Academic Advisor and department.
+- 1) Formal admission and enrollment in an Ed.D. program, - 2) Passing the Certification Examination, - 3) An approved Program Plan (via Degree Audit/Degree Works), - 4) Completion of all courses listed on the approved Program Plan (with grades), - 5) Completion of the Dissertation Proposal Hearing, (some programs also require IRB approval prior to Certification), - 6) Recommendation for Certification by the Academic Advisor and department.